Is Disability Available for Meniere's Disease?

 Symptoms and Treatment for Meniere's Disease

 Although the exact cause of Meniere's is unknown, it usually first occurs in people during their 40s and 50s.
 Some symptoms of Meniere's can be managed with medications and home care.
-Infrequently, however, patients must pursue more aggressive treatments, such as surgery and injections in the inner ear.
+For more severe cases of Meniere's, however, doctors might recommend more aggressive treatments, such as surgery and inner ear injections.

 Can I Get Disability for My Meniere's Disease?